LGBTQ Students Abroad

 **A special thanks to the study abroad programs at Northwestern University and Michigan State University for the following information.
 FMI please see resources listed below, or follow the links to visit these programs.

-In some cultures, Western understandings of “gay” and “straight” don’t exist, or don’t carry the same importance as they do in the U.S. People involved in same-sex relationships may not see this as an identity.
-In other cultures, there are active social movements for civil rights for sexual and gender minorities.
-In preparing for your study abroad experience, it is important for you to research the LGBTQ climate of the country you will be visiting.
+In some cultures, Western understandings of “gay” and “straight” don’t exist, or don’t carry the same importance as they do in the U.S. People involved in same-sex relationships or who don’t identify with their gender assigned at birth may not see being Queer and/or Trans as personal/cultural identity.
+In other cultures, understandings of LGBTQ identity may be similar to our understandings in the U.S. In preparing for your study abroad experience, it is important for you to research the LGBTQ culture and political climate of the country you will be visiting.

 If you are open about your gender and/or sexual identity, consider the following as you research potential study abroad countries: